 Any person or group wishing to submit a nomination may complete the form below and email it, along with any supporting materials, to Sherri Hunter, Program Assistant for Ecumenical Relations in the Office of the General Assembly.

-The Ecumenical and Interreligious Service Recognitions of the Presbyterian Church (U.S.A.) are a public acknowledgement of the significant service to the causes of Christian unity and interreligious relations rendered by presbyteries, congregations, and individuals as affirmed by ecumenical and interreligious stances of the denomination.
+According to GACEIR, the Ecumenical and Interreligious Service Recognition Awards are “a public acknowledgement of the significant service to the causes of Christian unity and interreligious relations rendered by individuals, congregations and presbyteries.”

-- Gives help and encouragement to those within the Church who are looking for practical examples of ways the Presbyterian Church (U.S.A.) can move beyond affirmation to action in manifesting the unity that we both have and seek in Jesus Christ.
+The General Assembly intends the Ecumenical and Interreligious Service Recognitions to “demonstrate that Christians ought to be in relationship with people of other religions” and help and encourage “those within the Church who are looking for practical examples of ways the PC(USA) can move beyond affirmation to action in manifesting … unity in Jesus Christ.”

 Award recipients “bridge the gaps between the local and the global” and between “individual congregations and the denomination.”

 Award recipients also “show creativity or innovation” and present a model for service other groups and individuals can adapt to their purposes.